-LSU (#15 last week) played a three game set at Alabama and lost two of three.
+LSU (#15 last week) played a three-game set at Alabama and lost two of three.
 The Tigers played close in all three games losing 3-0 and 4-2 while winning the middle game 1-0.
 LSU had 12 hits total over the series as they could not overcome the pitching of Alexis Osorio.
-LSU has another road trip to Ole Miss over the weekend and face Northwestern State on Tuesday.
+LSU has another road trip to Ole Miss over the weekend and faces Northwestern State on Tuesday.

 #17 – Michigan Wolverines (28-8-1 Overall, 8-1 Big 10)